arshed404/ARSHED-SPARK-INTERN/README.md

 26/08/23 : Introduction to figma application and designing a model in that .
 28/08/23 : Using pluggings tool in figma and how to present a real time project!.
 29/08/23 : Sketching our own app.
+31/08/23 : Making a prototype and using navigation